Transmission of COVID-19: Infectious period

 After people are infected with COVID-19, they are able to transmit the disease to other people beginning as early as four to five days before developing symptoms, known as presymptomatic transmission.
 To reduce such transmission, contact tracing is used to find and alert people who have been in contact with an infected individual in the 48 to 72 hours before they develop symptoms, or before that individual's test date if asymptomatic.
 Initial reports suggested that this early transmission was restricted to the two-to-three day time window, but an author correction later acknowledged that transmission could begin four to five days before symptom onset.

 People are most infectious shortly before and after their symptoms begin—even if mild or non-specific—as the viral load peaks at this time.

-Based on current evidence, adults with mild to moderate COVID-19 remain infectious (i.e., shed replication-competent SARS-CoV-2) for up to ten days after symptoms begin, although there are few transmission events are observed after five days.
+Based on current evidence, adults with mild to moderate COVID-19 remain infectious (i.e., shed replication-competent SARS-CoV-2) for up to ten days after symptoms begin, although few transmission events are observed after five days.
 Adults with severe to critical COVID-19, or severe immune suppression (immunocompromised persons), may remain infectious (i.e., shed replication-competent SARS-CoV-2) for up to 20 days after symptoms begin.

 Patients who are tested positive to the virus again after recovery, in case they weren't being reinfected, is found to be not transmitting the virus to others.

 Nearly a third of people with COVID-19 remain contagious five days after the onset of symptoms or a positive test.
 This is reduced to 7% for those who test negative twice with rapid tests on days 5 and 6.
 Without testing, 5% are contagious on day 10.

 Asymptomatic transmission

 People who are asymptomatic do not show symptoms but still are able to transmit the virus.
-A December 2020 systematic review estimated that about 17% of COVID-19 infections were asymptomatic (95% confidence interval of 14% to 20%; the review found that "the transmission risk from asymptomatic cases appeared to be lower than that of symptomatic cases, but there was considerable uncertainty in the extent of this."
+At least a third of the people who are infected with the virus do not develop noticeable symptoms at any point in time.
+Asymptomatic carriers tend not to get tested.

 Persons with asymptomatic COVID-19 infection can have the same viral load as symptomatic and presymptomatic cases, and are able to transmit the virus.
 However, the infectious period of asymptomatic cases has been observed to be shorter with faster viral clearance.